Close

 How do married partners deal with this change in their sex life?

 The number-one cause of divorce is a lack of communication.
-When married couples can talk about the physical and emotional changes they’re encountering and listen to each other with empathy and understanding, they can often work through the sexual issues together.
+When married couples can talk about the physical and emotional changes they’re encountering and listen to each other with empathy and understanding, they can often work through sexual issues together.

 Often, this requires the following: